bibanon/android-development-codex/E970-Miscellaneous-Mods.md

 4. Install Camera Mod
 5. Reboot, and the camera mod will be installed.

+### SlimPort

+Slimport adapters make HDMI output possible on thr LGOG and the Nexus 4.
+While genuine Slimport adapters go for around $30-40, you can easily find some good ones on eBay for [just $15.](http://www.ebay.com/itm/200960770894)

 ### Changing Menu button into a Recent Apps button

 The Menu button is a dated leftover from an older time, and is strongly discouraged by Google.
 Multitasking demands the availability of a Recent Apps button at all times, and holding the home button can get to be annoying.